Share your story using:

 - CGRP receptor antagonists

-A class of drugs — also known as gepants — that can prevent migraine attacks by stopping pain signals thought to be linked to the activity of a protein called CGRP.
+A class of drugs — also known as gepants — that can prevent migraine attacks by blocking pain signals thought to be linked to the activity of a protein called CGRP.
+Nurtec ODT is a CGRP receptor antagonist medication.

 - CGRP antagonist antibodies